TheNewThinkTank/project-metrics/BENCHMARKS.md

 mainly useful if program is CPU bound, but in this case code is mostly IO bound.

 ## Conclusion
-the comparison (processing 32 public GitHub repos) shows threading as the most optimal strategy, and indicates that program execution is mostly IO bound.
+The comparison (processing 32 public GitHub repos) shows threading as the most optimal strategy, and indicates that program execution is mostly IO bound.